hafbau/lecture_notes/w2d4-promises/README.md

 ### What we learned

+- For promises, the return of first function gets put into next .then statement (chaining promises)
+- Saw the promises version of the `readline` library i.e. `readline-promise`
 - Promises have three states (pending, resolve, rejected)
+- Learned about method chaining; especially as it relates to promises.
+- We could include both `.then` and `.catch` calls in a `promise chain`
+- reviewed difference between async callbacks vs synchronous callbacks.
 - They are valid JS objects.
 Created from a `Promise` blueprint different from object literals e.g. `{}`
-- We could include both `.then` and `.catch` calls in a `promise chain`
-- reviewed difference between async callbacks vs synchronous callbacks.

 ## Agenda Today